mrdavehill/ACI/README.md

 # ACI---Add-BD-EPG-and-Vlan-Pool

+Not working atm - I'm fixing it up so it works on a Cisco Devnet Sandbox.

 Cisco ACI automation

 Creates EPGs, BDs, Vlan pools and POSTs them onto the APICs REST API as JSON.